Golang Benchmarking, Part 1

 return append([]string{component}, tenant)

-The potential problem is that we are creating a new slice just to hold the first string, then appending the second string to it, instead of just creating a slice with the two strings:
+The apparent issue is that we create a new slice just to hold the first string, then immediately create new slice with the append operations, instead of just creating a single slice with the two strings:

 Potential Fix